Proverbs Chapter 15

 |Pro 15:20||- (top)|

 “sense.”
 The Hebrew word translated “sense” is leb (#03820 לֵב), which is more literally, “heart.”
 Leb occurs over 800 times in the Old Testament, and it has an extensive semantic range—a very large number of different meanings—and often combines a number of meanings into one use.
-The Hebrew language and culture ascribes physical, mental, and moral functions to the heart, as well as control over the physical body.
+The Hebrew language and culture ascribe physical, mental, and moral functions to the heart, as well as control over the physical body.
 Actually, leb has so many meanings that saying it means “heart” is too restrictive.
 The only truly accurate way to translate many of the words in the Hebrew, Aramaic, and Greek texts is to understand their full range of meaning and then translate them according to the context.
-The full range of meanings of leb includes, but is not limited to, heart, inner man, mind, will, thinking, reflection, inclination, resolution, understanding, good sense, and in some contexts it can also refer to the seat of passion and emotion.
+The full range of meanings of leb includes, but is not limited to, heart, inner man, mind, will, thinking, reflection, inclination, resolution, understanding, good sense, and in some contexts, it can also refer to the seat of passion and emotion.

 Also, scholars have shown that the word “heart” is basically used the same way in both Hebrew and biblical Greek.
 Thus, kardia (#2588 καρδία), the New Testament Greek word for “heart,” is generally used the same way as the Hebrew word leb instead of having the more purely Greek meaning for “heart” that we find in Greek literature.
 Thus, it is generally true that if we understand the Hebrew use of “heart,” then we can understand “heart” in the New Testament as well.

-“Heart” often referred to the center or “core” of something, or something considered “deep,” which is why Scripture speaks of “the heart of the sea” (Ps.
+The word “heart” often referred to the center or “core” of something, or something considered “deep,” which is why Scripture speaks of “the heart of the sea” (Ps.
 46:2 NASB), “the heart of the earth” (Matt.
 12:40 NASB), and “the heart of the heavens” (Deut.
 4:11 NASB).
-The “hidden person of the heart” (1 Peter 3:4 NASB) is the inner person, their deep and core character.
+The “hidden person of the heart” (1 Pet.
+3:4 NASB) is the inner person, their deep and core character.
 When the Bible says that God tests the “heart,” He is testing what is deep inside of a person, as revealed through thoughts, plans, and actions.
 When Jesus spoke of the things that come out of people’s “heart,” in that context he was speaking of what came from deep within them (Matt.
 15:18-19; Mark 7:20-23), not just what they happened to be thinking about at the time.

 The student of the Bible must also learn to think of the heart as the center of rational thought rather than the seat of emotion.
 The modern world thinks of the heart as being the seat of the emotions rather than thoughts.
 For example, if we today say a person’s artwork has “heart,” we mean it communicates feeling or passion.
 If we say that the gift a person gave did not have “heart,” we mean the person did not care enough to choose an appropriate gift.
 If we say an athlete lost a game because he “lacked heart,” we generally mean that he lacked the conviction and passion to win, not that he did not think through his strategy correctly.
 In contrast, in the biblical culture, the “heart” generally referred to the seat of a person’s rational life and was associated with thinking, planning, and reasoning.
 The emotional life was often connected to the gut and expressed by words such as “bowels,” “kidneys,” “belly,” “womb,” etc. For example “bowels of compassion” refers to feelings or emotions of compassion (Col. 3:12; 1 John 3:17).